jaronsgit/K-Means-Unsupervised-Image-Clustering/README.md

 clusterer <dataset> [-o output] [-k n] [-bin b] [-color] [-complex]
 ```

+Note that due to the inherent unpredictability in the initial assignments of the cluster centroids, the program may given variable results between run with some giving better results than others.

+NB - when the complex flag is specified, the color flag's specification is simply ignored for the purposes of the complex feature.

+The more complex feature that should cluster the images with greater accuracy in this case, is an application of a Gaussian Blur convolution (http://web.pdx.edu/~jduh/courses/Archive/geog481w07/Students/Ludwig_ImageConvolution.pdf)(https://en.wikipedia.org/wiki/Kernel_(image_processing)#Convolution) to the RGB image data.
+The blur should even out the inconsistencies within the digit image colour gradients, allowing the images to be clustered more accurately through the reduction in noise.
+Other methods were attempted - namely implementations of Otsu's method of automatic image thresholding (http://homepages.inf.ed.ac.uk/rbf/CVonline/LOCAL_COPIES/MORSE/threshold.pdf), as well as the "Sobel–Feldman operator" for detecting image edges (http://homepages.inf.ed.ac.uk/rbf/HIPR2/sobel.htm).
+The code developed for these implementations has been left in the assignment and the results of applying these methods can be found within the folders: thresholdedImages (Otsu's Method results) and edgeImages (Sobel-Feldman Operator results).
+These methods did not improve the clustering results on average and I suppose this is due to the lack of use of RGB channels resulting in dimensionality reduction that loses too much information.

 #### For example: (if from within the main assignment directory)

 ```bash